DanielPollithy/danielpollithy.github.io/_posts/2018-08-09-image-data-set-augmentation.md

 ![Screenshot from 2018-08-09 11-48-47.png]({{site.baseurl}}/images/Screenshot from 2018-08-09 11-48-47.png)

 The transformed images are classifiable but it is getting harder...
-Let's whether this has an impact on the generalization error.
+Let's see whether this has an impact on the generalization error.

 I can already tell that the training takes a lot longer, that could be because the ImageDataGenerator works on the CPU.